kitesi/local-files-viewer/README.md

 ## Usage

+This program works off of two environment variables: `LFV_DEFAULT_FOLDER` and `LFV_ROOT_FOLDER`.

+- `LFV_DEFAULT_FOLDER`: The folder that is being opened to examine
+- `LFV_ROOT_FOLDER`: The root directory that the program is allowed to traverse.
+For example if `LFV_ROOT_FOLDER=/home/user` then the user is allowed to traverse through `/home/user/`, `/home/user/code`, and `/home/user/Downloads` but not `/home`.
+If this environment variable is unset, it will default to `LFV_DEFAULT_FOLDER`.

+This program provides a script (in `./bin/lfv.js`) to run the program and set the `LFV_DEFAULT_FOLDER` variable temporarily.

+If you installed this package globally hopefully `lfv` is available to you.
+If you installed it locally you will have to do `npm link`.

-Once you have this package installed you can just call `lfv [folder]`.
+To use the script you can just call `lfv [folder]`.
 If no folder is provided, it will default to your env variable of `LFV_DEFAULT_FOLDER`.

 ## Keybindings